Boeing tops Airbus on orders for new wide body planes

-SEATTLE Aug 8 At mid-year, Boeing Co is crushing Airbus in the wide body jetliner market.
+SEATTLE At mid-year, Boeing Co (BA.N) is crushing Airbus (AIR.PA) in the wide body jetliner market.

 Earlier in the week, Airbus said it topped Boeing in unadjusted orders for all types of planes so far in 2014, saying it won 980 new orders through July, compared with just 837 for Boeing.